 Keep in mind again that whether you use Stash, one of the robo advisors, or any other portfolio management option, you’ll also be forking over the cost of the ETFs themselves.

 Pros and Cons

-While Stash isn’t going to be a one-stop-shop investment option, it might be the perfect place for your to get your feet wet.
+While Stash isn’t going to be a one-stop-shop investment option, it might be the perfect place for you to get your feet wet.

 - It’s perfect for new investors, making the process simple and straightforward.

-- You don’t need much to start; there is no minimum deposit to open the account and only $5 required to start investing.
+- You don’t need much to start; there is no minimum deposit or investing minimums.

 - Curated recommendations based on your needs and income mean that you get an easy, personalized result.